mmann1123/YM_TZ_crop_classifier/writeup/writeup.md

 USDA’s Foreign Agricultural Service compiles information on planting and harvest windows for grain, oilseed, and cotton crops as an important tool to support crop condition assessments with satellite imagery.
 Tanzania’s crop planting seasons are shaped by its bimodal and unimodal rainfall patterns, which vary by region.
 In the north and northeast, bimodal areas experience the short rains (Vuli) from late-October to mid-January, during which crops like maize, beans, and vegetables are planted in October and November, and the long rains (Masika) from March to May, supporting crops like maize, rice, sorghum, and cassava, typically planted in February and March.
 In the central, southern, and western regions with unimodal rainfall, there is a single rainy season from November to April, when crops such as cotton, maize, millet, rice, and sunflower are planted in November and December.
 This diversity in rainfall patterns allows for a wide variety of crops suited to the local climate and seasonal conditions.

-The data collection took place between late April and May as shown in figure X to align with mid-season for many crops.
+The data collection took place between late April and May as shown in figure \ref{fig:crop_cal} to align with mid-season for many crops.
 YouthMappers were advised to focus on a set of target crops, ones known to be present in the region and at appropriate crop growth stages.
 Before embarking on data collection, discussions covered several factors to consider in selecting field collection sites.
 Factors included field size to establish a minimum detectable by the satellite imagery, clear and open fields to enhance clean spectra sampling, prioritizing areas covered by a single crop to reduce confusion, sampling distribution of at least one kilometer between stops, and even crop maturity and health.
 YouthMappers were advised to identify only fields 30 meters or greater across to ensure a minimum size detectable by the satellite imagery.
 When picking between fields for data collection, defining clear and open fields was discussed with several examples, as agriculture can include mixed land cover types with tree cover, power lines, buildings, and other obstructions that prevent the satellite from cleanly capturing spectra of only the crop.
 YouthMappers were advised to only pick clear and open fields and prioritize those growing only one crop.
 The recommendation to have a sampling distribution of at least one kilometer was a compromise between the amount of time available for data collection, the expense of travel, and a sufficient distribution to reduce spatial autocorrelation.
 It was permitted for YouthMappers to identify adjacent fields growing different types of crops, but otherwise highly encouraged for them to return to the vehicle and drive the 1 km to collect more data.
 The most important factors driving the timing for data collection were crop maturity and health.
 The fieldwork was conducted between late-April to May 2023 because the target crops typically reach reproductive stages with maximum canopy cover during this time of year.
 This crop stage is best suited for discerning different crop types with satellite imagery.
 While most fields were found in late reproductive stages, drought conditions impacted the health of some fields.
 YouthMappers were advised to prioritize and identify mature, lush green fields, as ideal data collection sites.
 By thoroughly discussing each of these factors, we trained YouthMappers to select fields best suited as in-situ training data for satellite imagery analysis.

 The data collection was managed through KoboCollect, hosted on the KoboToolBox infrastructure, which provided an effective platform for gathering and organizing data.
 This approach enabled a collection of the desired volume of data points necessary for model training and evaluation, as summarized in Table \ref{tab:data_n}.